leeek/cs51-git-tutorial/README.md

 This is just a brief taste of git, which has an incredible number of other features, like `reflog`, `bisect`, `cherry-pick`, and `blame`.
 You probably won't use many of those, even when working with others on huge projects in the real world.
-I've still never used `bisect`, and only once used `reflog`, when myself and some partners thought we had lost a few hours of work during a HackWeek at Square.
+I've still never used `bisect`, and only once used `reflog`, when myself and some partners thought we had lost a few hours of work during a HackWeek at Square (source: Stefan).
 On that topic is git's best strength. **It's (near) impossible to lose anything if you're using git right**.
 Even if you're using it wrong, it's still really hard to lose anything.
 You really have to try, as long as you follow these rules: